Best Cities To Visit In Türkiye

 What To See

-Fethiye is also the start of the Lycian Way, so if you’re into walking and ruins, this is a must for you.
+Fethiye is also the start of the Lycian Way, so if you’re into walking and ancient ruins, this is a must for you.
 Saklikent Gorge is a beautiful spot during the summer months and will show you the very best of Mother Nature.
-Xanthos is a stone’s throw away, too – a famous archaeological site with plenty of history and ruins to check out.
+Xanthos is a stone’s throw away, too – one of Turkey’s most famous archaeological sites with plenty of history and ruins to check out.

-In Fethiye, the harbor is a beautiful place to walk and grab a coffee; you can also take a boat trip or watch the stylish boats come and go.
+In Fethiye, the beautiful natural harbor is a gorgeous place to walk and grab a coffee; you can also take a boat trip or watch the stylish boats come and go.

 When To Go

-To get the best out of your visit, head to Fethiye between April and the end of October; however, remember that July and August are when temperatures soar, and there are likely to be more crowds at that time too.
-June is a wonderful month as it’s not too hot yet, and the crowds aren’t quite at their highest point.
+To get the best out of your visit, head to Fethiye between April and the end of October; however, remember that July and August are when temperatures soar, and there are likely to be more crowds at that time, too.
+June is beautiful as it’s not too hot yet, and the crowds aren’t quite at their highest point.
 However, the end of September and the beginning of October are also pleasant.

-During the winter, you’ll find temperatures relatively mild, except for January, when it rains and gets quite cold.
+In winter, temperatures are relatively mild, except for January, when it rains and gets quite cold.
 However, during the winter, you’ll also find that the tourist attractions and spots are all closed until the end of April.

 How To Get There